axone-protocol/docs/docs/technical-documentation/ontology/okp4-ontology.md

 sidebar_position: 3
 ---

-# OKP4 Ontology
+# Axone Ontology

-The OKP4 protocol orchestrates the various resources of the Dataverse (datasets and services) using different blockchain elements such as smart contracts, logic modules, and ontology.
+The Axone protocol orchestrates the various resources of the Dataverse (datasets and services) using different blockchain elements such as smart contracts, logic modules, and ontology.
 All these elements allow for fine management of dataset and service workflows for knowledge creation within a Zone with personalized governance.
 As seen previous sections, the ontology must stand for the different concepts of the protocol, their relationships, and their properties.

 ## The big picture